 These little eggheads are an adorable project!
-Just plant the grass seed and watch the hair grow.
+Just plant the grass seeds and watch the hair grow.
 You can even use these eggheads as seed-starter pots because they are biodegradable and full of calcium for your plants!

 How We Did It

-For young kids who might have trouble handling an empty eggshell without breaking it, start with drawing on a face with a permanent marker (washable markers will run when you water your egghead).
+For young kids who might have trouble handling an empty eggshell without breaking it, start with drawing a face on the egg with a permanent marker (washable markers will run when you water your egghead).

-This step is for adults only!
-Using the tip of the knife, poke a hole in the top of the egg, and keep poking it out until it's the size of your fingertip.
+This step is a little tricky, and may require some adult help.
+Tap the pointed end of the egg against a hard surface until it is slightly cracked.
 Using your finger, pull off bits of the shell until the opening is big enough for a good crop of hair.

 Dump the raw egg out (may as well make scrambled eggs while you're at it!) and rinse the empty eggshell.

-Place your eggshells into an empty egg carton, and place one soil pellet in each.
-Add in water until the soil has expanded and is nice and moist.
-(Or just use potting soil.)
+Place your eggshells into an empty egg carton, and then place one soil pellet in each.
+Add in water until the soil has expanded and is nice and moist, or just use potting soil.
 Sprinkle the grass seeds on top.

 Place your eggs in a sunny spot and check the soil daily.
 Add water if it looks or feels dry.
 You should see sprouts in a few days.

 Once the hair is long enough, you can style it however you'd like.
 Try tying the grassy hair, or even trimming to a unique cut.
 Keep watering your eggheads and enjoy!